Hidden-goblin/eaidashboard/app/documentation/00-how_to.md

 On the displayed form, fill the defect title, select the version to record in and the defect criticality.
 You can optionally add a defect link and a description.

+You can also create link to failing scenarios within the _version_ campaigns.

 <img src="/assets/howto/create_bugs_HT-form.png" title="Create a new bug -- Form"
 alt="Form to create bug" width="800"/>